 Talent Attraction and Engagement

-We aim to be recognized as a market-leading, attractive, and innovative employer where entrepreneurial spirit, feedback, cooperation, responsibility, and leadership are the norm.
-Our talent strategy for attracting, recruiting, developing, and engaging talent is a core element supporting our business growth ambitions.
-I 103-2 I
+Our aim is to be recognized as a market-leading employer with a dynamic, innovative culture built around a strong spirit of enterprise, cooperation, responsibility and leadership.
+Our strategy for attracting, recruiting and retaining talent is a core element of our business growth ambitions.
+I 103-1 I

 Reinforcing our talent pool

 The success of our business strategy relies on recruiting and retaining the best talent available.